templexxx/tsc/README.md

 The crystal of TSC is not as good as we expect, it's just a cheap crystal, we need adjust the frequency result time by time.

 Second, it'll make people confused if there are two different clocks and their results are quietly different.

+#### Details of Calibration

+1. Using simple linear regression to generate the newest frequency(coefficient) & offset to system clock
+2. Using AVX instruction to store coefficient & offset to a specific address
+3. Loading coefficient & offset pair when making timestamp

 ### Drift testings examples